Settling in to a new normal.

 When those bad guys happen across a password — either by successfully hacking you, or because it’s been exposed in a data breach — they use what’s called “credential stuffing” to try that password, along with your email address, at a wide variety of other online services.
 If you used that same password at the other services, bingo, you’ve been hacked again.

-If that happened to be an account related to your work — which of course hackers would love for it to be so they could perhaps gain access to your company’s network or data — the repercussions could be significant.
+If that happened to be an account related to your work — which of course hackers would love for it to be, so they could attempt to gain access to your company’s network or data — the repercussions could be significant.

 4. Avoid getting phished

 I expect successful phishing to increase.
 Particularly as we work from home, it’s easy to be fooled by an email that looks like it came from your company, or even your boss.
 It’s particularly dangerous since you may not have the quick and easy resources at hand to verify the message is legitimate, such as walking over to and asking your boss if they really sent it.